michaelfarrell76/End-To-End-Generative-Dialogue/README.md

 This code implements multi-layer recurrent neural network encoder-decoder models (RNN, GRU, and LSTM) for training/sampling from conversation dialogue.
 In other words, the model takes a series of sentences of preceding dialogue and attempts to predict a response sentence.
 All models and their training, evaluation, and sampling are detailed thoroughly in the paper [End-to-End Generative Dialogue](https://github.com/michaelfarrell76/End-To-End-Generative-Dialogue/blob/master/paper/main.pdf).

+[Here](https://github.com/michaelfarrell76/End-To-End-Generative-Dialogue/blob/master/paper/main.pdf) is a link to the paper describing this project.

 ## Primary contributors

 [Kevin Yang](https://github.com/kyang01)